Hoosat-Oy/hoohash/README.md

-# Hoohash
+# Hoohash documentation

-**Hoohash** is open source proof of work hashing algorithm developed by Hoosat Oy for Hoosat Network.
+Hoohash is novel proof of work hashing algorithm.
+The primary functionality includes floating point arithmetic, blake3 hashing, matrix operations, non-linear transformations.

+## License

+This software is licensed under the GNU General Public License (GPL) Version 3.0 or later.
+See the full [license](https://www.gnu.org/licenses/) for details.

+- **Author**: Toni Lukkaroinen
+- **Company**: Hoosat Oy
+- **Copyright**: 2024 Hoosat Oy

+## Overview

+Key components of the project include:

+- Complex non-linear transformations
+- Hoohash matrix generation and manipulation
+- Proof of work generation for blockchain-like applications
+- Use of BLAKE3 for cryptographic hashing

 ## Building the Dynamic Library